tc39/notes/es7/2016-03/march-31.md

 DT: You could have a lint rule, though: holdings provides a pattern for doing the right thing.

-SG: What if you 'yield' after calling weakRef.get()?
+SYG: What if you 'yield' after calling weakRef.get()?

 MM: That's up to the consumer of the generator: you have to assume that state may change between yield points.